antoniomika/sish/README.md

   -o, --banned-countries string                     A comma separated list of banned countries.
 Applies to HTTP, TCP, and SSH connections
   -x, --banned-ips string                           A comma separated list of banned ips that are unable to access the service.
 Applies to HTTP, TCP, and SSH connections
   -b, --banned-subdomains string                    A comma separated list of banned subdomains that users are unable to bind (default "localhost")
+      --bind-any-host                               Bind any host when accepting an HTTP listener --bind-hosts string                           A comma separated list of other hosts a user can bind.
+Requested hosts should be subdomains of a host in this list
       --bind-random-ports                           Force TCP tunnels to bind a random port, where the kernel will randomly assign it (default true)
       --bind-random-subdomains                      Force bound HTTP tunnels to use random subdomains instead of user provided ones (default true)
       --bind-random-subdomains-length int           The length of the random subdomain to generate if a subdomain is unavailable or if random subdomains are enforced (default 3)